-GrowthPal, digital investment bank can help you out!
+GrowthPal, through its very unique M&A platform can help you out!
 If you’re ready to sell a part of your company, we can help you find the right type of investor so you no longer have to worry about spending your time and resources on raising funds- We do it for you!

 To sum up, the key things to ask yourself before deciding what the best source of finance is for your company is:

 - How much capital does your business require?
 (For large amounts of capital, you should be looking at equity financings such as venture capital and angel investment)

 - Will you be able to repay debt financing?

 - What is your equity dilution (you should have at least 75% if you are an early-stage startup)